phenogit/phenogit.github.io/kit-korner-notes.markdown

                             4) Bid RKC for any suit
                     2S: 3 spades
                     2N: Exactly 2=3=4=4
+                        3C: Asks about partner's distribution
                     3C: 5 clubs
                     3D: 5 diamonds
                 2H: Non-invitaional, presumably 6-4, since with 5-4 or 5-5 you would have bid 2H
+                2S: To play.
+Partner will never bid
+                2N: Natural invite
                 3H: 5-5 slam try
+                3S: Slammish one suiter
                 4H: Self splinter for spades
                 Other non-jumps are sign offs
                 Jumps below game are natural slam tries